UCLA Law Trained Attorneys in Calabasas

 Cooperate with police but don't speculate

-Provide your account of what happened.
-Ask the officer whether the other driver was tested for alcohol or drugs.
+Give your account of what happened.
+Ask if the other driver was tested for alcohol.
+Stick to the facts.

 Seek immediate medical care